-During the Initial Coverage Stage, the plan pays its share of the cost of your covered prescription drugs, and you pay your share (your coinsurance amount).
+During the Initial Coverage Stage, the plan pays its share of the cost of your covered prescription drugs, and you pay your share (your copayment or coinsurance amount).
 Your share of the cost will vary depending on the drug and where you fill your prescription.

-The plan has five Cost-Sharing Tiers
+The plan has six Cost-Sharing Tiers

-Every drug on the plan's Drug List is in one of five cost-sharing tiers.
+Every drug on the plan's Drug List is in one of six cost-sharing tiers.
 In general, the higher the cost-sharing tier number, the higher your cost for the drug:

-- Tier 1 includes preferred generic drugs and is the lowest cost tier.

-- Tier 2 includes generic drugs.

-- Tier 3 includes preferred brand drugs.

-- Tier 4 includes non-preferred brand drugs.

-- Tier 5 includes specialty drugs and is the tier with the highest cost drugs.
-Drugs in this tier are limited to a 31-day supply.
+- Tier 1 includes Preferred Generic Drugs and is the lowest cost tier. - Tier 2 includes Generic Drugs. - Tier 3 includes Preferred Brand Drugs. - Tier 4 includes Non-Preferred Brand Drugs. - Tier 5 includes Specialty Drugs and is the tier with the highest cost drugs.
+Drugs in this tier are limited to a 31-day supply. - Tier 6 includes Part D Vaccines and is covered with no member cost-share.